Facing the Giving Gap in Nonprofit Fundraising — From Foundations to PTAs

 What is one step you can take toward closing the giving gap today?

 Floyd Jones serves as the community and partnerships lead at Givebutter, a free fundraising platform that has powered more than $300 million in donations for millions of changemakers worldwide.
-Floyd supports Givebutter’s community strategy through partnerships, sponsorships, strategic campaigns, and special events, including the Givebutter Gives Back initiative, which is donating $10,000 to Black-led nonprofits on Aug.
-31 in celebration of Black Philanthropy Month.
+Floyd supports Givebutter’s community strategy through partnerships, sponsorships, strategic campaigns and special events.